Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 Shared vs. Managed Hosting

-• Clients who opt for the Strategic Content & Website System WordPress Admin Support add-on have hosting handled as part of the service
+- Clients on the Strategic Content & Website System with the WordPress Admin Support Add-On have hosting handled as part of the service

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full affiliate disclosure for further information.